Ways in which we communicate with Parents to provide information.

 Birkdale has an exciting new service which is now available for parents to ensure communication between the school and yourselves is easier and more effective.
-Xpressions is a new service created by the award-winning school communication company Groupcall Limited.
-The app is completely free of charge to you and can be installed on your mobile phone or tablet.
-It currently supports both Apple iOS and Android devices (with Windows mobile to follow) and you'll be able to see information for your children.
+Edulink One is a new service created by the excellent communication company Overnet Data Ltd. The app is completely free of charge to you and can be installed on your mobile phone or tablet.
+It currently supports both Apple iOS and Android devices and you'll be able to see information for your children.

 Throughout the year, evenings are set aside for parents to meet with their son's subject teachers.
 These dates follow shortly after a report is generated, so discussions between parent, teacher and student can take place with that information at hand.
 Appointments are made online via a web link on our website.

 In Year 7, we also have an early “keep in touch” evening once your son has settled where you can meet the form tutor and your son is invited to take you round the school and show you his learning environment.